Angelo Tartaglia: Biography

-Born in Lavello, Basilicata, Tartaglia trained at the military school of Ceccolo Broglia and served the Republic of Florence.
+Tartaglia trained at the military school of Ceccolo Broglia and served the Republic of Florence.
 On 26 June 1402, he fought in the Battle of Casalecchio; he was charged with overseeing the bridge of Reno, but he left his position to participate in the combat, leaving the camps without any defence on his side.
 His imprudence cost the defeat of his army, and Tartaglia was captured and imprisoned.

-Released, he assumed responsibility for the defeat, but not enough to appease the wrath of Muzio Attendolo Sforza.
-Relations between Tartaglia and Sforza became bad, resulting in a strong rivalry.
-In 1409, he fought in the service of Ladislaus of Naples, defending Perugia and Civitavecchia from the assaults of Braccio da Montone and conquering Rome, scaring away the antipope John XXIII.
+Released, he assumed responsibility for the defeat, but not enough to appease the wrath of Muzio Attendolo Sforza, with whom he developed a strong rivalry.
+In 1408, he fought in the service of Ladislaus of Naples, defending Perugia and Civitavecchia from the assaults of Braccio da Montone and conquering Rome, scaring away the antipope John XXIII.

 As a token of gratitude, Ladislaus gave him the title of Lord of Toscanella in 1413.
 In 1418, he swore allegiance to Pope Martin V and occupied Assisi one year later and other territories between Lazio and Umbria.

-Tartaglia was arrested while sleeping by his rival, Muzio Attendolo.
-After being tortured, he was decapitated at Aversa in 1421.
+Death

+In October of 1421, Tartaglia was accused by rival Muzio Attendolo Sforza of treason and conspiring with Alfonso V of Aragon and Braccio da Montone.
+Based on this accusation, Pope Martin V ordered his arrest.
+Tartaglia was captured in his sleep at Aversa, tortured, and executed by decapitation.